DilanCF/CMSC412_notes/lecture/Lecture17.md

 Page replacement is time consuming anyways, so can afford add this function

-Stack implementation to avoid search done in counter implemenation
+Stack implementation to avoid search done in counter implementation

-No earch for replacement: WHatever is at the bottom, just pick that up
+No search for replacement: WHatever is at the bottom, just pick that up

 **TLDR**
 *Counter ~~Strike~~ implementation*
-* For evyr ref, min amount of work (copy counter)
+* For every ref, min amount of work (copy counter)
-* Morework when replacement neees to be done (Search for smallest counter, etc.)
+* More work when replacement needs to be done (Search for smallest counter, etc.)
 *Stack implementation*
-* For every page ref, retsructure linked list
+* For every page ref, restructure linked list
 * Work for page replacement is minimal

 ![Alt text](img/Lecture16/image-38.png)